kgorgi/starter-snake-node-ts/README.md

 This is a basic implementation of the [Battlesnake API](https://docs.battlesnake.com/references/api).
 It's a great starting point for anyone wanting to program their first Battlesnake using TypeScript.
 It comes ready to use with [Repl.it](https://repl.it) and provides instructions below for getting started.
 It can also be deployed to [Heroku](https://heroku.com), or any other cloud provider you'd like.

-This project is adapted from the Battlesnake's offical [JavaScript Starter Project](https://github.com/battlesnakeofficial/starter-snake-node) project.
+This project is copied and modified from the Battlesnake's offical [JavaScript Starter Project](https://github.com/battlesnakeofficial/starter-snake-node) project.
 All typing documentation was copied from the offical Battlesnake [docs](https://docs.battlesnake.com/).

 ### Technologies